Trollope91/Milestone-Project-One/README.md

 - I need to make sure that prospective employers are able to navigate the site and easily find what they are looking for
     > Site is easy to visually navigate with links that take the user to the relevant areas of interest.
 - I want prospective employers to be able to find me on other social platforms easily
-    > Footer containts animated icons that link to my other relevant platforms of contact.
+    > Footer contains animated icons that link to my other relevant platforms of contact.
 - I want prospective emplyers to be able to see my relevant projects that show my experience and skills
     > Project sections contains most relevant pieces of work and about me section contains a link to download a CV for a more in depth look at my professional qualifications.